SRM Living Learning Community

 Students interested in working in sports have a unique opportunity to bond, live and learn together in the Sport & Recreation Management(SRM) Living Learning Community (LLC)!
 In the 2018-19 academic year, the SRM LLC will be in Peterson Hall on the west side of campus, very near the Fieldhouse, the academic home for Sport & Recreation Management faculty and most coursework.

-Sport & Recreation Management LLC can be found under the category of Media and Management.
+Sport and Recreation Management LLC can be found under the category of Media and Management.

 Programming for SRM LLC members: